bylexus/js-model/README.md

 }
 ```

-This defines a model class with an id, a name, a phone number, and a mysterious property called "alwaysPlusOne".
+This defines a model class with an id, a name, a phone number, a calculated value `upperCaseName` and a mysterious property called "alwaysPlusOne".
 The `mutations()` method allows you to define special setter mutators: simple functions that get the value of a property,
 and mutate the value before storing them internally.
 In this example, phone gets cleaned of whitespace,
 while "alwaysPlusOne" is incremented by 1 if set.